DASISH/jmd-scripts/util-scripts/README.md

 When multiple values are allowed findMapping.sh will generate one XPath per metadata profile which combines possible XPaths by a `string-join(distinct-values(...),';')`.

 When refering to a concept allow multiple values can be switched off (on is the default) by adding `@cmd:allowedMultipleValues="false"` to the field element.

+### Notes

+This tools mimics the VLO mapping from concepts to facets, but its not completely inline.
+The VLO also supports blacklist patters, which this tool doesn't support yet.

+## xsl2.sh

+Shell wrapper around the Saxon Java libraries.
+See the [Saxon documentation](http://saxonica.com/documentation/html/using-xsl/commandline.html) for a description of the commandline.